bSI-InfraRoom/MVD-Infra-Test-Instructions/E2b1-ASTPC/README.md

 ---

 ## Validation criteria
-:warning: <ins>For this test case to be considered passed **all** validation criteria listed in this section shall be satisfied, with no exception.</ins> :warning:
+:warning: <ins>For this test case to be considered passed **all capabilities** listed in this section shall be verified, with no exception.</ins> :warning:

 :construction: under construction :construction: